Disability tax credit (DTC)

 It’s best to be prepared before going to the health care professional.

-Many people don’t realize just how much is in place around them to help them function, so asking others for their opinion helps to get a clearer answer.
+Many people don’t realize just how much is in place around them to help them function.
+Asking others for their opinion helps to get a more complete answer.

 Then talk to your health-care professional to ensure that you include as much detail as possible on the form.
 A simple diagnosis is not enough to qualify for the tax credit.